 A SIERRA NEVADA

 TITANIC it ain't.
 This is a horror movie y'all, with the kind of gore that only Universal (we're talking the major film studios here gang) understands.
 I can well imagine some studio bigshot saying, "More blood, more meat!"
 Bless 'em.
 VIRUS pulls no punches.

-The story is based on the most effective 4 issue graphic novel miniseries published by Dark Horse comics back in the early 90's.
-I can't say I've read their entire catalog, but what I have read from Dark Horse has impressed me.
-Their stories are lean and well paced.
+The story is based on the effective 4 issue graphic novel miniseries published by Dark Horse comics back in the early 90's.
+I can't say I've read their entire catalog, but what I have read from Dark Horse impresses me.
+Their stories are generally lean and well paced.
 The action carries the stories along with lots of interesting bits and asides that stimulate the reader.
 More to the point, the stories lack the kind of wandering filler that is found in so many of todays adult graphic novels.

 VIRUS was originally written by Chuck Pfarrer, a former Navy Seal who gave his story a grand depth seemingly without effort.
 His Navy experience gave the story a realism that rang true even to the wogs among us who wouldn't know a chock from a knee-knocker.
 Inspired by James Cameron movies like ALIENS and TERMINATOR 2, Pfarrar crafted VIRUS, which you can still buy at most comic book stores.

 The movie begins on a Russian spaceship tracking vessel somewhere in the Pacific.
 The scientists onboard are in direct communication with their pals onboard the MIR spacestation.
 A bright bolt out of the sky goes whipping through the spacestation and follows the invisible communication beam down to the ship below: Merry Mishaps Ensue.